XYOracleNetwork/web-xyo.network-docusaurus/docs/getting-started/add-xyo.md

 sidebar_position: 4
 ---

-# Host your own XYO Node
+# Add XYO to an existing project

 Let's discover **XYO Platform in less than 5 minutes**.